Why do you use the term “tour/workshop”?

 Is transportation provided during the tour?

 Transportation to and from the tour is the responsibility of each participant.
 Besides driving to our gathering point for each tour, air, bus, and rail transportation may also available.
 For anyone not planning on driving, I’ll try to be prepared with information on transportation options.
-During the tour/workshop will carpool with each other to reduce the length of our caravan, the amount of parking space we need to use at each venue (which is often limited) and cut down on both the economic and ecological impact.
+During the tour/workshop we will carpool with each other to reduce the length of our caravan, the amount of parking space we need to use at each venue (which is often limited) and cut down on both the economic and ecological impact.
 Typically, some participants are more anxious to drive than others and we’ve never had a lack of drivers or room in our vehicles.
 Of course it is nice if riders will offer to help defray fuel costs for fellow participants who are driving.

 Fees vary depending on the tour/workshop.
 Typically the fee includes the tour/workshop only.
 Lodging and meals are each participant’s responsibility, as is transportation to and from the tour.
 Fees are quoted as part of the tour description, along with other pertinent information.